The Tournament Director has the authority to make decisions on any matters not specifically covered by these rules & regulations.

 All preliminary games and semi-final games will have a 5-minute half time.

 All teams will be scheduled for at least 3 games.
 Check your team's schedule and the list of fields and maps.
-It is possible you may be playing on more than one venue.

 E. Championship Games are as follows:

 F. There will be 5-minute halftimes in Championship Games.